arasgungore/EE242-projects/SecantAndBisectionMethods/README.md

 in the order from 𝑎<sub>n</sub> to 𝑎<sub>0</sub>.
 Use dynamically allocated memory to store these.
 - You have 3 more command line arguments for the initial guesses 𝑥<sub>0</sub>, 𝑥<sub>1</sub> (𝑥<sub>1</sub> > 𝑥<sub>0</sub>),
   and the tolerance value 𝑡𝑜𝑙.

-**_Note:_** Please do not use functions or expressions for setting the output decimal precision.
-They truncate or round the result.
-This may cause false positive or false negatives (i.e. Do not use setprecision function).
-Show the result as it is.